splunk/public-o11y-docs/admin/notif-services/amazoneventbridge.rst

    #.
 Select :strong:`New Integration` to display the configuration options.

 #.
 By default, the name of the integration is :strong:`Amazon EventBridge`.
 Give your integration a unique and descriptive name.
 For information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
 #.
-In the :strong:`AWS Account Id` field, enter the ID of the AWS account that you want to send Observability Cloud alert notifications to.
+In the :strong:`AWS Account Id` field, enter the ID of the AWS account that you want to send Splunk Observability Cloud alert notifications to.
 #.
 The :strong:`Event Source` field displays the name of the partner event source.
 This value has a one-to-one mapping with the name of the partner event bus you see in :ref:`amazoneventbridge2`.
 #.
 In the :strong:`AWS Region` list, select the region where you want to create the partner event source.
 #. :strong:`Save and Enable`.